asirulnik/mcp_server_filesystem/README.md

 4. Restart the Claude desktop app to apply changes

-Claude will now be able to list, read, and write files in your specified project directory.
+Claude will now be able to list, read, write, and delete files in your specified project directory.

 5. Log files location:
    - Windows: `%APPDATA%\Claude\logs`